ali258/laravel/README.md

 ## Composer
 ### What is composer?
-Composer is a dependency manager for PHP And with the help of the composer we don't need to install the dependencies manually.
-Every dependency is installed by the composer automatically in the vendor folder.
+Composer is a dependency manager for PHP and with the help of the composer we don't need to install the dependencies manually.
+Every dependency is installed by the composer automatically in the **vendor folder**.

 Download Composer by this [Site](https://getcomposer.org/download/).
 Install the composer.

 Check composer version :
 ```